 The machine’s deck with all its motors and other parts comes already assembled.
 All you need to do is attach the two side upright bars, the console and connect the wires.
 This shouldn’t take more than an hour.

 The manual provides clear instructions for the task, and all the tools (are included).
 But it is essential to mention that this may require at least two people because most of the parts (especially the deck) are quite heavy.

 For maintenance, it is recommended to keep the running belt clean and periodically vacuum under the deck to prevent the accumulation of dust.
-Just as most other Sole treadmills, the TT9 has a low-friction deck which is pre-waxed, so it shouldn’t need any lubrication for a long time.
+Just like most other Sole treadmills, the TT9 has a low-friction deck, which is pre-waxed, so it shouldn’t need any lubrication for a long time.

 But if lubrication may be required, the manual provides all the instructions for it.
 Other than this, it is recommended to check the machine for any loose bolts and parts periodically.